 How to remove hair color from red hair

 To remove hair dye from red hair, you should first wash the hair thoroughly.
-Conditioning treatments are often recommended but because this process will reduce the pigment in the hair, you should not condition the hair while coloring it red.
+Conditioning treatments are often recommended, but because this process will reduce the pigment in the hair, you should not condition the hair while coloring it red.
 Wash the hair with a mild shampoo or shampoo and conditioner, and allow the hair to air dry for about 5 minutes.
-Add two or three drops of coconut or olive oil to the shampoo, so that it will not strip the dye from your hair.
+Add two or three drops of coconut or olive oil to the shampoo so that it will not strip the dye from your hair.
 Massage the hair for 5-10 minutes, depending on the length of your hair.
 Next, shampoo the hair again to remove any oil residue from the oil.
 Finish the hair wash with conditioner.
-Using a conditioner, rather than a shampoo, will give the shampoo a smoother effect.
+Using a conditioner rather than a shampoo will give the shampoo a smoother effect.

 How to remove hair color from grey hair

 Unfortunately, that doesn’t mean you need to wear the original shade at all.
 Gray hair is the only hair color that can typically be enhanced or even eliminated with something other than a dye-removing product.
-These methods will help you get more natural color than you might find in a salon chair or make the process easier and faster.
+These methods will help you get a more natural color than you might find in a salon chair or make the process easier and faster.

 Apply a Heat Shield One of the best ways to remove gray hair from the hair shaft is to apply heat.
 It’s not something you’d typically do to white hair, but that doesn’t mean you can’t.
 When it comes to grays, your natural scalp has two heat conductors; a natural part and your head.
 Because the two conductors will like different temperatures, they’ll naturally conduct heat away from one another.